 Creating a Workflow

 Go to the Workflows, and click “Create Workflow”.
-You’ll be dropped into a blank canvas where your automation begins to take shape.

 Start by defining which records your workflow will use.
-This is done with the View Node, which serves as the entry point for every workflow and cannot be deleted.
+This is done with the Source Node, which serves as the entry point for every workflow and cannot be deleted.
 It determines the exact set of records that will flow through your logic—so it's crucial to get this step right to ensure that everything downstream works as intended.

 Think of it as your data filter: you're telling the workflow “only run for these specific records.”